awjlogan/emon32-fw/README.md

 - The emon32 hardware that you using (board name and revision, and serial number)
 - The firmware version
 - All settings (run the `l` command on the serial link)
-- A full description, including a reproduction, of the issue
+- A full description, including a reproduction if possible, of the issue

 ### Contributing